jQAssistant/jqassistant/_posts/2014-06-28-find-junit-assertions-without-a-message.md

   }
 ```

 Now let's find all the invocations which do not provide a message.
-First we need scan the project and start the server:
+First we need to scan the project and start the server:

 ```raw
 cd <project_root>